evanx/concerto/README.md

 ```
 where these certs are found in the `certs/` folder of the repo.

-Find an empty sample manifest for my `redishub.com` service at:
+See an empty sample manifest for my `redishub.com` service:
 https://github.com/evanx/concerto/blob/master/sample/redishub/manifest.json

 ### Cert gen